Swami Krishnananda The Divine Life Society Catalogue of Books

 Sarah: So I have to look within myself to find it.

-SWAMIJI: Go deep, deeper than what you seem to be.
+Swamiji: Go deep, deeper than what you seem to be.
 What is inside the body?
 You will find the mind.
 What is inside the mind?
 Intellect.
 What is inside the intellect?
 In deep sleep, the body is not there, the mind is not there, and the intellect is not there.
 But are you there?
 In deep sleep, are you there, or are you not there?

 Sarah: It is both.

-SWAMIJI: You are there.
+Swamiji: You are there.
 Have you a doubt?
 Are you existing in the state of deep sleep, or are you not existing?

 Sarah: I do not know.
 It seems like it is both—that one is all existence, ultimate existence…

-SWAMIJI: Are you alive or dead in deep sleep?
+Swamiji: Are you alive or dead in deep sleep?

 Sarah: Very alive.

-SWAMIJI: How do you know that you are alive?
+Swamiji: How do you know that you are alive?
 Who told you?
 When you had no consciousness of your existence in sleep, how do you make a statement that you are alive there?
 Is it a hearsay or a real fact?
 Now you are stumbling on something that is the mystery of your being.
 That which you were in the state of deep sleep is your real personality—not intellect, not mind, not the senses, not the body, not relations, not friends, not enemies, not gold, not silver.
 Without anything you existed, and let us know what it was that existed at that time.
 That is your ontological status, the answer to your question.
 I gave a little book to Mr. Krauss—an analysis of consciousness.
 The name of the book is Self-Realisation, Its Meaning and Method.
 Read it thoroughly.

 Sarah: Why do you use the word ‘personality’ when you say “it is the tip of the…”

-SWAMIJI:‘Personality’ is what I am seeing with the physical eyes.
+Swamiji:'Personality' is what I am seeing with the physical eyes.
 This five-and-a-half-foot tall—this is the personality; but your real nature is not that, it is universal and all-inclusive.
 What you are projecting before a camera, that is your personality, but your real nature cannot be seen like that.
 No one can photograph what you were in deep sleep.
 Personality is a name for the body-mind complex, the psycho-physical formation.

 Larry: There is no such thing as time?

-SWAMIJI: It is there as the measure of experience.
+Swamiji: It is there as the measure of experience.

 Larry: Everything that is for us, in our present state, and the future, has already occurred.
 Everything that would be tomorrow, for example, has also already occurred, time being relative.

-SWAMIJI: Even that which is going to take place after some centuries has already taken place somewhere else—though for you it has not taken place.
+Swamiji: Even that which is going to take place after some centuries has already taken place somewhere else—though for you it has not taken place.
 The Trojan war is taking place even today, in some other realm, though for you it is some centuries-old story.
 In some place, it is taking place just now; in some other place, it is yet to take place.
 The relativity of the cosmos is a mystery to the human mind.
 If you study even our modern physical Theory of Relativity, you will be stunned.
-The mind will be boggled to such an extent that you will not be able to think any more afterwards, if you understand what this relatively implies.
+The mind will be boggled to such an extent that you will not be able to think any more afterwards, if you understand what this relativity implies.

 There is no fixed time; a linear motion of time does not exist.
 It is entirely relative to circumstance, condition and position of the observer and, therefore, you cannot say what is taking place at what time.
 Everything is taking place at all times.
 The Mahabharata war has taken place, but it is just now taking place in some other realm; and in certain other realms, it has not yet taken place.